ComputeCanada/magic_castle/docs/README.md

 **requirement**: Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive)

-1. Login to your Google account with gcloud CLI : `gcloud auth application-default login`
+1. Log in to your Google account with gcloud CLI: `gcloud auth application-default login`
 2. Uncomment the `dns` module for Google Cloud in your `main.tf`.
 3. Uncomment the `output "hostnames"` block.
 4. In `main.tf`'s `dns` module, configure the variables `project` and `zone_name`